 and not turning your back on your own flesh?
 (Isaiah 58:6-11).

 Then the Scripture breaks into words of glorious joy, inspiring hope in all of us mere humans because positive acts of mercy, love, and concern shine like beacons of light into this world of ours.
-God will then forgive us and vindicate us.
-He will answer our prayers with mercy because we have shown mercy in positive acts of love and concern to those in need.
+God will answer our prayers with mercy because we have shown mercy in positive acts of love and concern to those in need.